• 5 min read

 Key takeaways

-• Renting out a home can provide a steady stream of income, but critical errors can turn property management into a source of stress and financial loss.
+- Renting a home can bring in a steady income, but some critical mistakes turn property management into a source of stress and financial losses.

-• From inadequate lease agreements to a lack of insurance, every oversight carries legal and financial risks.
+- From an incomplete lease to the absence of insurance, every omission carries legal and financial risks.

-• Legal literacy, thorough tenant screening, and partnering with a real estate advisor are the foundations of a successful rental.
+- Knowing the legal requirements, choosing the right tenant and working with a real estate consultant are the foundations of a successful lease.

 Elegant dining room with a large glass table, gray slipcovered chairs, and floor-to-ceiling windows overlooking a patio and pool area.